Peak + Accumulation: A Proxy-Level Scoring Formula for Multi-Turn LLM Attack Detection: Abstract

 \section{Abstract}

 Multi-turn prompt injection attacks distribute malicious intent across multiple conversation turns, exploiting the assumption that each turn is evaluated independently.
-While single-turn detection has been extensively studied, no published formula exists for aggregating per-turn pattern scores into a conversation-level risk score at the proxy layer---without invoking an LLM.
+While single-turn detection has been extensively studied, to our knowledge prior proxy-level work does not provide a fully specified deterministic formula for aggregating per-turn pattern scores into a conversation-level risk score---without invoking an LLM.
 We identify a fundamental flaw in the intuitive weighted-average approach: it converges to the per-turn score regardless of turn count, meaning a 20-turn persistent attack scores identically to a single suspicious turn.
 Drawing on analogies from change-point detection (CUSUM), Bayesian belief updating, and security risk-based alerting, we propose \emph{peak~+~accumulation scoring}---a formula combining peak single-turn risk, persistence ratio, and category diversity.
 Evaluated on 10,654 multi-turn conversations---588 attacks sourced from WildJailbreak adversarial prompts and 10,066 benign conversations from WildChat---the formula achieves 90.8\% recall at 1.20\% false positive rate with an F1 of 85.9\%.
 A sensitivity analysis over the persistence parameter reveals a phase transition at $\rho \approx 0.4$, where recall jumps 12 percentage points with negligible FPR increase.
 We release the scoring algorithm, pattern library, and evaluation harness as open source.